lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_9 Blind Auction Project

 You log into the program and give your name and your bid.
+Ounce you are done with your bid, the program asks you if there are any other bidders.